Haticeikkan/Haticeikkan/README.md

 ### :woman_technologist: About Me :
 I am a Software Developer  from Turkey.

-- 🎓 As oj June 2022, I graduated from Sakarya University Information System Engineering .
+- 🎓 As oj June 2022, I graduated from Sakarya University Information Systems Engineering .

 - :telescope: I am interested in frontend and backend for building web applications.

-- :zap: In my free time, I improve myself and read tech articles.

 - 🖥️  I love writing code and learn anythings about it.

+- :zap: I'm always trying to improve myself.

 - :mailbox: How to reach me: [haticeikkan@hotmail.com](mailto:haticeikkan@hotmail.com)